rmcelreath/rethinking/ERRATA.md

 page 148: First paragraph: "But if have..." -> "But I have"

+page 151-152: R code 5.41 actually produces the lower-right plot in Figure 5.9

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".